namecoin/StemNS/README.md

 # Configuration and usage

+StemNS loads configuration from the `config` directory.
+Example configurations are included; you can use them verbatim by renaming their extension from `.py.example` to `.py`.
+You can also use them as a guide to make your own configurations.
+You should include:

+* At least one `bootstrap` config.
+    * These are callbacks that run when Tor finishes bootstrap.
+* At least one `exit` config.
+    * These are callbacks that run when Tor disconnects its control port.
+* Exactly one `port` config.
+    * This is the Tor control port on `localhost` where StemNS connects to.
+* Any number of `service` configs.
+    * These are mappings between eTLD's and Prop279 providers.

 StemNS will currently connect to a system Tor daemon on `localhost:9051` or you can change the port to `9151` in `settings_port.py` to react a Tor Browser instance.